Lumines: Electronic Symphony

-is a game developed by Q Entertainment and published by Ubisoft for the PlayStation Vita.
+is a 2012 puzzle video game developed by Q Entertainment and published by Ubisoft for the PlayStation Vita.

 The game was first announced in Cologne, by publisher Ubisoft at Gamescom 2011, with its first hands-on showcase at Tokyo Game Show 2011.
-The playable demo featured The Chemical Brothers song "Hey Boy Hey Girl" and Kaskade's 4 AM as the game's first confirmed artists and songs.
+The playable demo featured The Chemical Brothers' song "Hey Boy Hey Girl" and Kaskade's 4 AM as the game's first confirmed artists and songs.